KnightNiwrem/Digital-Pets-v2/PRD.md

 21. Persistence and Backup

 - Storage:
-  - IndexedDB primary save; autosave every tick; transactional write on critical events.
+  - localStorage primary save; autosave every tick; transactional write on critical events.
 - Export and import:
   - Export produces a JSON file with checksum and version.
   - Import validates checksum and version and shows a summary before overwrite.